 The beach is good for playing in the sand, sunning, or swimming.
-There are chair and umbrella rentals available if you want to just lounge.
+There are chairs and umbrella rentals available if you want to just lounge.

-The park also has watercraft launch ramps and water sports facilities.
-There are paddle boards and kayaks rentals available nearby.
+There are paddleboards and kayaks rentals available nearby.
 If you kayak/paddleboard far enough you can also spot dolphins on a calm day.

 Unfortunately, the beach gets quite crowded during peak time on weekends, so to experience the solitude and natural beauty we recommend visiting at sunrise or on weekends.

 As the name suggests, it’s a good spot to watch the sunset.
 You can play volleyball on the beach and people watching here is fun.

 Craig Park is another good park located along the Bayou.
 It is located within the town and great for strolling along the water’s edge in the evening.

 Some other must-visit Tarpon Springs parks include Brooker Creek Preserve, A. L. Anderson Park, and Whitcomb Bayou.

 The preserve has great wildlife viewing and is high on Tarpon Springs to do list for outdoor enthusiasts.
 At the preserve, you can spot alligators, tortoises, bayou birds, snakes, and lizards.